 I carry three or four rolled tight.
 Kill a squirrel, and it goes in the plastic before going in the field bag; cheap insurance against bloodstains.
 They're also great for collecting fall mushrooms, blackberries, persimmons, walnuts, or anything else you'd like to take home.
 Other than squirrels, of course.

 Lightweight Packable Rain Poncho

-Mine weighs only ounces, and folds flat into a plastic carry pouch that measures five by seven inches.
-It’s nice, though, when those seasonal showers catch you by surprise.
+Mine weighs only ounces, and folds flat into a plastic carry pouch that measures 5 by 7 inches.
+It's nice, though, when those seasonal showers catch you by surprise.

 Two photographs with my iPhone 5s would have almost filled the entire hard drive on my first desktop computer.
 Two pictures!
 That said, I do carry a fully-charged cell phone for emergencies, but use it most often for in-the-field photography on those occasions when I don't want to carry a full-sized DSLR.

 Better part of a full roll in a quart-size plastic bag.
 Further explanation is unnecessary.